LCAS/pypost-core/README.md

 * If the environment has to be activated.
 * Install the following packages with pip install

-pip install numpy scipy bpython pudb pyyaml matplotlib
+pip install numpy scipy bpython pudb pyyaml matplotlib matplotlib2tikz

 * Install jupyter with virtualenv pip install jupyter python -m ipykernel install --user --name=pyposEnv

+* Install tensorflow (see tensorflow documentation)

 === Documentation ===